rdbcache/rdbcache.github.io/index.md

     composer install
     ./rdbcache-test

-If you'd like to be added as a contributor to improve the software and add more test cases, please fork the code and the test suite.
+If you'd like to be added as a contributor to improve the software and to add more test cases, please fork the code and the test suite.

 ## License